Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Examples: Published Code and Data

 The presented dataset contains motion and motor-current data from hardware experiments of a four-bar mechanism.
 Despite its simplicity, the four-bar linkage is a widely used mechanism, because when carefully designed, it can convert rotational motion into translational motion in a very flexible manner.
 The mechanism is driven by a Dynamixel XH430-W350-R motor that allows for current control, i.e., desired current values are supplied, which the on-board electronics strive to reach.
 The prescribed current trajectories serve as the input to the system, whereas the measured, actual current, and the resulting angular positions and the angular velocities of the motor shaft are recorded.
 Figure~\ref{fig:fourbar_hardware} shows the hardware prototype and Figure~\ref{fig:fourbar_data} shows one of the recorded trajectories.

 By mounting a stirrer onto the mechanism and moving it through a viscous liquid, different damping effects can be introduced into the system.
 The complete dataset, a notebook for intuitive handling of the data, and a detailed description of the mechanism are published in a curated data repository of the University of Stuttgart~\cite{darus-4152_2024}.
 They were used by a partner research group to compare two different hybrid-modeling approaches in~\cite{Wohlleben2024}.
+Such an identified model can then be used, e.g., to obtain a model-based controller, furnishing, together with the data-driven modeling process, a control-design assistant.

 The measurements can be utilized by others to train an end-to-end data-driven model of the system capable of predicting the behavior without any expert knowledge.
 Another approach is to build a hybrid model where either an error correction model can be learned or the model parameters are fitted from the data.
 This can lead to a better understanding of the model and potentially allow insights into the previously unknown dynamics.
 Additionally, as with any data from a physical system, the presented data exhibits measurement noise and other disturbances such as coarse measurement resolutions, which are often not dealt with in purely theoretical works on data-driven methods in engineering, but which are a regular occurrence and key limiting factor on real hardware.
 Hence, the dataset can also be used to test different preprocessing strategies for handling noisy and quantized data.